 With roughly 3.9 million older people in the UK saying that the TV is their only company, loneliness is an epidemic, but the burden of easing loneliness shouldn’t fall on relatives alone.
 Indeed, the emotional implications of caregiving are well documented, and sacrificing your own life to provide constant companionship for an elderly relative is a sure-fire way to let resentment foster.

-What is companion care? - Companion care can be part of the solution
+What is live in companion care for elderly? - Companion care can be part of the solution

 Companion care is friendship but in a more formal way.
 Older people often find their existing social network declining and their ability to forge new connections limited by circumstances beyond their control, such as reduced mobility.
 As a result the likelihood of suffering from loneliness increases as we age, and companion care is designed to fill this gap.